google/zetasql/docs/user-defined-functions.md

 +-----+-----+--------------+
 ```

-You can create multiple UDFs before a query.
+You can create multiple JavaScript UDFs before a query.
 For example:

 ```sql
 CREATE TEMP FUNCTION MultiplyInputs(x DOUBLE, y DOUBLE)